Green Lantern: New Guardians: Plot

 During the final fight against Volthoom, Kyle arrives with the Blue Lanterns, Indigo Tribe, and Star Sapphires to aid in the fight.
 When Hal Jordan returns as a Black Lantern, Carol is shocked by this and asks Kyle if he can resurrect him but he doubts he can since he can only heal people, not resurrect them.
 Kyle and the other New Guardians watch as Volthoom is defeated once and for all.
 In a possible future, the Bookkeeper reveals that Kyle will be visited by millions of people in order to by healed by his powers, and he is content with his new civic duty.
 After the events of Wrath of the First Lantern, Kyle is painting artworks of every member of the New Guardians.
 Six hours before that, he is met by Saint Walker and the two recount the events that brought them all together.
 After using his powers to bring peace and healing to various different locations, Kyle heads to Arizona where he reconciles with his father.
-Outside the galaxy, the restored Ganthet and the alive Sayd begin their second chance at life as the former reflects on how he and Kyle brought out the best in one another.
+Outside the galaxy, Ganthet and Sayd begin their second chance at life as the former reflects on how he and Kyle brought out the best in one another.